-The magnitude of the input through oceanic circulation, mostly through the northern arm of the North Atlantic circulation, has been discussed and researched by Zarfl and Matthies (2010) and Cózar et al. (2017), but better estimates of the total input would still benefit from further field data to measure concentrations of marine litter in surface waters and in the water column.
-Similarly the flow of marine litter from the North Pacific into the Bering Sea and the Gulf of Alaska and further into the Arctic Ocean through the Bering Strait is unknown.
+The magnitude of the input through oceanic circulation, mostly through the northern arm of the North Atlantic circulation, has been discussed and researched by Zarfl and Matthies (2010) and Cózar et al. (2017), but better estimates of the total input could still benefit from further field data to measure concentrations of marine litter in surface waters and in the water column.
+Similarly, the flow of marine litter and microplastics from the North Pacific and the Gulf of Alaska into the Bering Sea and further into the Arctic Ocean through the Bering Strait is unknown.

 The information already available on the distribution and trends of marine litter provides valuable understanding of the ubiquitous presence of marine litter throughout the marine environment, but this is far from comprehensive.
-Beach litter data is restricted to the regions and sectors of the coastline which are either more densely populated or that have been sidentifies as hotspots for accumulation and being targeted for mitigation actions, while information on concentration in sea-ice is limited to two studies.
-The data on the concentration of marine litter on surface waters and in the water column is also constrained to certain areas of the Arctic where research has been concentrated, and there is no data for the Kara, Laptev, East Siberian, Chukchi Seas and the Beaufort or Northwestern Passages.
-Once more data on presence of marine litter on the seafloor is limited to certain areas of the Arctic Ocean.
+Beach litter data is restricted to the regions and sectors of the coastline that are, either densely populated, have had opportunistic data collection, or that have been identified as hotspots for accumulation and are being targeted for mitigation actions.
+Information on concentration in sea ice is limited to two studies while data on the concentration of marine litter on surface waters and in the water column is also constrained to certain areas of the Arctic where research has been focused.
+There is no data for the Kara, Laptev, East Siberian, Chukchi Seas and the Beaufort or Northwestern Passages.
+Further, data on presence of marine litter on the seafloor is limited to certain areas of the Arctic Ocean.

 The full understanding of marine litter interactions with biota and the derived ecological and socio-economic impacts in the Arctic is extremely challenging, as for any other region of the ocean, due to the complexity of ecosystems and biodiversity.
-The available information on interactions with biota only covers certain groups of organisms that are known to interact with plastic pollution and some additional due to anecdotical records.
+The available information on interactions with biota only covers certain groups of organisms that are known to interact with plastic litter and some additional information due to anecdotical records.
 Information on ingestion is well developed for seabirds, as they are known to interact and be impacted at the individual level.
-Knowledge on ingestion by seabirds has led to the identification of gaps on the residence time of plastic in the digestive tract (Avery-Gomm et al., 2017), the transfer of toxic substances associated to plastic to seabirds tissues and the effects that this may cause.
-Despite the wealth of information compiled on northern fulmars and some other species like black-legged kittiwakes, it is still largely unknown to which degree other species do ingest plastic.
-Bråte et al. (2017) review the gaps regarding Nordic marine biota, which are extensive in the Arctic and highlight the lack of broad understanding of plastic and microplastic ingestion and effects on fish, as well as organisms lower on the trophic chain such as zooplankton.
+Knowledge on ingestion by seabirds has led to the identification of knowledge gaps regarding the residence time of plastic in the digestive tract (Avery-Gomm et al., 2017), the transfer of toxic substances associated to plastic to seabirds tissues and the effects that this may cause.
+Despite the wealth of information compiled on northern fulmars and some other species like black-legged kittiwakes, it is still largely unknown to what degree other species do ingest plastic.
+Bråte et al. (2017) reviewed the gaps regarding Nordic marine biota, which are extensive in the Arctic and highlight the lack of broad understanding of plastic and microplastic ingestion and effects on fish, as well as organisms lower on the trophic chain, such as zooplankton.

-With regards to entanglement, knowledge was abundant on pinnipeds during the 1980’s and 1990’s in the Bering Sea and Alaska, but monitoring efforts havebeen reduced since.
-In the rest of the Arctic, knowledge is fragmented and certainly coveringing only some groups or species such as whales.
-Studies on interactions between biota and marine litter in the Arctic have overall mostly focused on the interaction and effects at the individual level, and information on the effects at the population level are mostly missing for even the better studied species.
+With regards to entanglement, knowledge was abundant on pinnipeds during the 1980’s and 1990’s in the Bering Sea and Gulf of Alaska, but monitoring efforts have since been reduced.
+In the rest of the Arctic, knowledge is fragmented and covers only some groups or species, such as whales.
+Studies on interactions between biota and marine litter in the Arctic have mostly focused on the interaction and effects at the individual level, and information on the effects at the population level are lacking, even for the better-studied species.